 We’re not saying you can’t enjoy that morning cup of joe or a nightcap of whiskey, we’re just saying to make sure that you are hydrated and acclimated to your environment before you crack open that bottle!

-Although altitude sickness is not completely preventable, if you follow these four tips, you have a good chance of keeping it in check.
-Happy Adventuring!
+Although altitude sickness isn’t completely preventable, if you follow these four tips, you have a good chance of keeping it in check.
+Happy adventuring!